 Death Café is an international movement.
 At a Death Café, people gather to drink tea, eat cake, and discuss death in an accessible, respectful and confidential space, without imposing a set agenda, measured outcome, or strict theme.
 Our evening’s Death Café welcomes CABI members, along with people from the community.
 Experienced facilitators, including some of our congregants, will lead our small group discussions.

 No pre-registration is required.
 Just show up and join in the lively and thought‑provoking conversation!
-There is no fee, though Death Café welcomes nominal donations to help with incidental costs.
+There is no fee, though Death Café welcomes donations.
 For more information about this international movement, see deathcafe.com.
 Questions about our gathering?
 Contact Sandy Berenter at 323-0098.

 Coming in June